tersesystems/echopraxia/BENCHMARKS.md

 }
 ```

-## Logger

-This is the main public facing Logger API.
-It uses a core logger internally, and has the same `logback.xml` configuration as the core logger.
+The `Logger` uses a core logger internally, and has the same `logback.xml` configuration as the core logger.

 ```java
 public class LoggerBenchmarks {